Occupational Exposure to Asbestos

 Occupational exposure to asbestos is the leading cause of mesothelioma.
 According to the Centers for Disease Control and Prevention, 27 million American workers experienced exposure to asbestos fibers in the air between 1940 and 1979.[1]
 Regulations have made workplaces safer, but some workers still face risks from lingering asbestos.

-Regulations Protect Workers from Asbestos
+What Regulations Protect Workers from Asbestos?

-The Occupational Safety and Health Administration (OSHA) began regulating asbestos exposure in workplaces in 1971.
 In addition to OSHA’s workplace safety measures, the Environmental Protection Agency banned asbestos in many products, reducing the total amount of asbestos in workplaces.

 Despite regulations, asbestos is still in many materials used in ships, buildings, cars, airplanes, and more.
 Also a danger is the asbestos in older materials that continue to affect workers.